 Can employers find out how much you made at your last job?
 If they ask you for your salary history, do you have to give it to them?
 What are the options, if any, for providing information to prospective employers on how much you earn now or how much you made at your last job?

 Managing Employer Requests for Salary Information

 Candidates often have to deal with employer requests for salary history, either on job applications or during salary negotiations after successful interviews.

-However, in some locations, it is illegal for employers to ask, so you may want to consider state or city laws in your area prior to responding.
+However, in some locations, it's illegal for employers to ask, so you may want to consider state or city laws in your area prior to responding.
 States and cities that have passed statutes prohibiting employer inquiries have done so on the grounds that such questions can impact pay equity.
 Women often have lower salaries than males for similar jobs, in part due to discrimination.
 Progressive cities and states believe that establishing future compensation based on these artificially lower salaries will only perpetuate wage inequity.

-Massachusetts and New York City have passed laws prohibiting employer questions about salary history effective July 1, 2018, and November 2017, respectively.
+Massachusetts and New York City, for example, have passed laws prohibiting employer questions about salary history effective July 2018, and November 2017, respectively.
 New Orleans, Philadelphia, and Pittsburgh have passed similar laws.
 New York State has banned such questions in the screening process for employees in state agencies and the legislature is considering a ban for private employers in the state.
-California has a weaker statute that indicates that "Prior salary alone shall not, by itself, justify any disparity in compensation."
+California has a weaker statute that indicates: "Prior salary alone shall not, by itself, justify any disparity in compensation."